keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </div>
 </div>

 Within the same carbon budget, CH<sub>4</sub> is a [30--80x more potent a greenhouse gas](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide) than CO<sub>2</sub>.
 The millennia-long lifespan of methane was shortened by photosynthetic oxygen to just a decade, converted into carbon dioxide.
 The linear symmetry of O=C=O leaves it with  fewer active infrared absorption modes than CH<sub>4</sub>: particular geometric distortions can absorb longwave heat radiating back from the Earth's surface.
-The 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had made the greenhouse blanket more translucent to head.
-The cyanobacteria has been buffered by the oceans from the consequences of their waste gas by billions of years, their emissions destoryed the greenhouse layer [in a thousandth of that](https://www.pnas.org/doi/11.1073/pnas.0504878102) .
+The 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had made the greenhouse blanket more translucent to heat.
+The cyanobacteria had been buffered by the oceans from the consequences of their waste gas by billions of years, their emissions destroyed the greenhouse layer [in a thousandth of that](https://www.pnas.org/doi/11.1073/pnas.0504878102) .
 There was no human heavy industry emitting gigatonnes of CO<sub>2</sub> into the atmosphere each year.

 The sun was dimmer back then.
 With nothing to compensate, a long winter was coming.